bilalahmad99/bilalahmad99.github.io/index.md

 ### Running gRPC-web on Istio

-gRPC web is the JavaScript implementation of [gRPC][] for browser clients.
+gRPC web is the JavaScript implementation of [gRPC](https://grpc.io) for browser clients.

 There is no current browser that supports HTTP/2 gRPC spec currently essentially because raw HTTP/2 frames are inaccessible in browsers.
-You can read further on this here[https://grpc.io/blog/state-of-grpc-web/#the-grpc-web-spec].
-Hence, gRPC-web clients connect to gRPC services via a special proxy; by default, gRPC-web uses [Envoy][].
+You can read further on this [here](https://grpc.io/blog/state-of-grpc-web/#the-grpc-web-spec).
+Hence, gRPC-web clients connect to gRPC services via a special proxy; by default, gRPC-web uses [Envoy](https://www.envoyproxy.io).
 The purpose of Envoy is to translates the HTTP/1.1 calls produced by the client into HTTP/2 calls that can be handled by those services...
 [Continue Reading](./pages/grpc-web.html)

 &nbsp;